Sacred Actions: Living the Wheel of the Year through Earth-Centered Sustainable Practices

 Sacred Actions offers a wide variety of sustainable living activities, rituals, stories, and tools using an eight-fold wheel of the year approach.
 Thus, this book is a synthesis between nature-based spirituality and sustainable living practices through explorations of a wide variety of topics.
 Each chapter, tied to one of the eight holidays, offers a specific theme, rituals and activities for sustainable living, stories, and fun graphics.

 One of the core aspects of the book is that I use permaculture ethics (people care, fair share, and earth care) to weave through the book.
 People care focuses on making sure ourselves, our families, and those around us have their basic needs.
 Earth care focuses on attending to sustaining our earth and all life on earth through our own actions.
 Fair share focuses on taking only what we need so that others may have what they need too.
-Through the presentation of these ethics of care from permaculture, we are able to re-see a number of everyday life practices through the lens of sacred action.
+By presenting these ethics of care from permaculture, we can re-see a number of everyday life practices through the lens of sacred action.

 Here is a list of just some of the topics covered in this book: